 - Students are expected to follow the Student Code of Conduct. - All lectures and course materials, including slides, presentations, outlines, and similar materials, are protected by copyright.
-Students may take notes and make copies of course materials only for their own educational purposes.

-- Students may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, assessments, or any other course materials publicly and/or for commercial purposes without written consent of the instructor. - Recordings (audio or video) are not permitted without the instructor's explicit, written permission.
-Permitted recordings may not be distributed or shared. - Students are expected to follow online etiquette expectations provided on Brightspace
+Students may take notes and make copies of course materials for their own educational purposes only. - Students may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, assessments, or any other course materials publicly and/or for commercial purposes without written consent of the instructor. - Recordings (audio or video) are not permitted without the instructor's explicit, written permission.
+Permitted recordings may not be distributed or shared. - Students are expected to follow online etiquette expectations provided on OWL (if applicable; otherwise, delete this bullet point) - Students will be expected to take an academic integrity pledge before some assessments (if applicable; otherwise, delete this bullet point) - Some sessions may be recorded by the instructor.
+Recorded sessions will remain within the course site or be unlisted if streamed (if applicable; otherwise, delete this bullet point)